Now Hiring: Workforce Development Coach

 - Provide additional training and mentorship in workforce readiness.

-The Workforce Development Coach will work closely with the Digital Connections Lead Media Educator to design and implement a 430-hour program that runs from Fall 2021 through February 2022.
+The Workforce Development Coach will work closely with the Digital Connections Lead Media Educator to design and implement a 430-hour program that begins in April 2023.

 Tasks and Responsibilities include:

-- Work with trainees building a trusting relationship that yields outcomes in their confidence and competence using consistent engagement.
+- Work with trainees to build a trusting relationship that yields outcomes in their confidence and competence using consistent engagement.

 - Promote responsible and healthy physical and mental decision-making.